 As can be seen in Algorithm \ref{Alg:adversarial_boosting}, it receives as input the generated images and their designated labels (if exist) and returns an improved version of them.
-As such, this method can be applied at the inference phase of generative models to enhance their performance, in a manner totally separated from their training.
-Furthermore, BIGRoC does not require an access to the generative models at all.
-As can be seen from the algorithm's description, it has several hyperparameters that determine the modification process of the image: $\epsilon$ sets the maximal size of the perturbation allowed by the threat model $\Delta$, $\alpha$ controls the step size at each update step and $T$ is the number of updates.
+As such, this method can be applied at the inference phase of generative models to enhance their performance in a complete separation from their training.
+Furthermore, BIGRoC does not require access to the generative models at all and thus can be applied to standalone images, regardless of their origin.
+As can be seen from the algorithm's description, it has several hyperparameters that determine the modification process of the image: $\epsilon$ sets the maximal size of the perturbation allowed by the threat model $\Delta$, $\alpha$ controls the step size at each update step, and $T$ is the number of updates.
 Another choice is the norm used to define the threat model $\Delta$.

 The hyperparameter $\epsilon$ is central in our scheme - when $\epsilon$ is too large, the method overrides the input and modifies the original content in an unrecognizable way, as can be seen in Figure \ref{fig:perceptually_aligned_gradients}.
 On the other hand, when $\epsilon$ is too small, the boosted images remain very similar to the input ones, leading to a minor enhancement.
 As our goal is to obtain a significant enhancement to the synthesized images, a careful choice of $\epsilon$ should be practiced, which restricts the allowed perturbations in the threat model.